uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Webmaster**
 	- Updates the AstroTours website with information for each tour.
 - **Filmographer**
-	- Films the talk at each AstroTour
+	- Films the talk at each AstroTour, and uploads it to YouTube.
 - **Photographer**
+	- Takes photos for the website/marketing at each AstroTour.
 - **Keynote Director (2)**
+	- Organizes the annual Keynote special event that occurs during the summer.

 ## Regular Department Events
 [**Table of Contents**](#table-of-contents)